Edinburgh-University-String-Orchestra/euso-website/README.md

   - Paste everything right at the top of your new news article.
   - Change date, title and tags according to your article content.
-  - Change the slug: the slug is going to be the new domain of our article, i.e. on which domain it will be accessible to the puclic.
+  - Change the slug: the slug is going to be the new domain of our article, i.e. on which domain it will be accessible to the public.
 E.g. https://string.eusa.ed.ac.uk/**slug**
   - Make sure to use the **same date / title** convention as for the file naming, but don't put a `.md` there
   - Fill your article with content (follow [this guide](https://guides.github.com/features/mastering-markdown/) if you don't know how to use markdown).